 Orders that reach a certain risk score will be flagged for manual review by our support team.
 While the transaction review is pending, the money with be captured but not taken from their account.
 If a customer’s order is deemed high risk, they will receive the following email notification:

 If the flagged order is rejected, the money will be released back to them and they will receive the following email notification:

 Using Paddle you’re able to switch on checkout recovery - a feature whereby we attempt to recover any incomplete checkouts for your products.
 You’re able to switch checkout recovery on/off in the Checkout Settings page of your Paddle dashboard.

 If checkout recovery is switched on, customers will receive two email notifications.
 The first one is sent after 90 minutes+ of checkout inactivity:

 A second and final email is sent out 7 hours+ following the first email if they have not completed their purchase since the previous email.

-When a user joins a subscription they receive an email confirming its start.
-If the subscription contains a one-off coupon or a trial period then the email will contain extra info about the trial, such as when it ends.
+When a user joins a subscription containing a one-off coupon or a trial period they receive an email confirming its start with info about the trial, such as when it ends.
 Read our guide on trial subscriptions for more details.

 When a subscriber has been on a trial subscription and that trial period ends, we then send an email to confirm they have made their first regular payment.
 Read our guide on trial subscriptions for more details.

 You’re able to switch on pre-billing notifications for subscriptions and specify the number of days before the next billing date in which they are delivered in the Subscription Settings page of your Paddle dashboard.
 For each pre-billing reminder, customers will be sent the following email notification:

 When a customer is in the middle of a trial subscription (a free or discounted initial period) then we’ll send a message before their trial period expires to let them know they’re about to start paying.
 Read our guide on trial subscriptions for more details.